encukou/freezeyt/README.md

 # freezeyt
-Generator of static web pages created by the Czech community of python programming language.
+Generator of static web pages created by the Czech Python community.

 ## Project goal